-Luminar is a pro-level photo editor with some incredible built-in artificial intelligence tools for automatically enhancing photos using your Mac’s processors.
+Luminar Neo is a pro-level photo editor with some incredible built-in artificial intelligence tools for automatically enhancing photos using your Mac’s processors.
 The app also allows for detailed manual editing, with dozens of built-in filters to choose from as jumping-off points for editing photos, or the final touch for your cropped or edited image.
 Use the histogram to quickly see the balance of your final edited image, and utilize the apps filters to manicure the perfect image, every time.

-- Download Luminar from Setapp
+- Download Luminar Neo from Setapp

-- Open Luminar on your Mac
+- Then open the app on your Mac

 - When the crop window appears, drag the corners and edges to complete your crop